Thomasedv/RRIN/README.md

 There should also be a bit of cleanup, as conversion, training, data loading, and loss functions are all defined in the same file, which is a huge mess.

 ### License and Citation
-If you find this useful, please check out the original, and if you use it within research, remember to include the original paper.
+If you find this useful, please check out the original, and if you use it within research, remember to cite the original paper.

 The use of the code is RESTRICTED to **non-commercial research and educational purposes**.